psergi/psergi.github.io/_posts/2019-03-13-using-react-hooks-to-connect-to-redux.md

 ## Conclusion

 It works!
-This way of accessing the Redux store is extremely clean and intuitive compared to the `connect` method provided with React Redux and could become even more so with the use of [Custom Hooks](https://reactjs.org/docs/hooks-custom.html).
+This way of accessing the Redux store is extremely clean and intuitive compared to the `connect` method provided by React Redux and could become even more so with the use of [Custom Hooks](https://reactjs.org/docs/hooks-custom.html).
 However there seem to be some performance issues that need to be sorted out before this approach becomes the norm (see [here](https://github.com/reduxjs/react-redux/issues/1177)).

 ### Further Reading